nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     `john` and `john@gmail.com` respectively.

   * `editcontact 2 n/Bob Abraham t/` Edits the name of the second contact to be `Bob Abraham` and clears all existing tags of the contact.

+  * `editcontact 1 te/` Deletes the telegram field of the first contact.

 #### Deleting a contact: `deletecontact`